 - Connecting your Bluetooth headphones to Windows PC

 - Connecting your Bluetooth headphones to Xbox One

 - Connecting your Bluetooth headphones to TV

-And if all else fails, take your headphones to a professional repair centre and get them fixed or replaced.
+And if all else fails, take your headphones to a professional repair center and get them fixed or replaced.

 Learning how to reset your Bluetooth headphones is valuable.

-Of course, there are other quick fixes you can do, which we outlined above.
-If we missed any, let us know in the comments below.
+Of course, there are other quick fixes you can try, which we outlined above.
+If we missed any, please let us know in the comments below!